Santa Clara County OES, California

 Ideal for new hams who have completed "Introduction to Emergency Communications" or experienced hams who are new to emergency communications or new to Santa Clara County ARES/RACES procedures.

-The following e-mail lists/groups are available to MACs and those interested in becoming MACs.
+The MAC discussion/e-mail group is available for MACs and those interested in becoming MACs.
 One need not be a MAC to join.
-The groups are closed to protect them from SPAM, so you must first join the groups in order to participate.
 Recommended membership includes ECs, AECs, MACs and those interested in becoming MACs.